Does Your Business Have a Copycat?

 "Would-be imitators sit carefully on the sidelines to watch the innovative product’s fate.
 If it seems finally to take off, they then begin to make their own moves."

-This statement is directed towards large, international corporations, like Canon, Xerox, Unilever, and Proctor & Gamble, but small and medium-sized businesses still need to proactively protect their brand reputation and differentiate products and services from the competition.
+This statement is directed at large, international corporations like Canon, Xerox, Unilever, and Procter & Gamble, but small and medium-sized businesses still need to proactively protect their brand reputations and differentiate their products and services from the competition.

 So, How Does a Smaller Business Protect Itself?